ECE 5760: Laboratory 4

 - When you run the monitor program in the lab, it may tell you that QuartusII is not installed.
 If so, open

-and add a variable with name QUARTUS_ROOTDIR
+control panel>system>advanced>environment variables and add a variable with name QUARTUS_ROOTDIR and value c:\altera\11.0\quartus.

 - Follow the directions for setting up a new project in Altera Monitor Program.
 Choose the C option which uses

-program with device driver support
+program with device driver support.

 ---Setting up a new project in the NiosII IDE: USE THIS REFERENCE for version 10.0 EDS